GIS4DEV/GIS4DEV.github.io/_posts/2021-09-14-data-services.md

 ### GitHub

+We will use GitHub to organize and publish all of our work in this course.
+Please sign up for free account and share the account information with me ASAP.

+1. Choose an email address for your GitHub account that you check regularly.
+Important course updates and communications will be sent to that email.
+The account is flexible for adding or changing email addresses later.
+2. Please sign up for a free GitHub account at [github.com](https://github.com).
+3. Add your GitHub name to a this Google Sheet [class roster](https://docs.google.com/spreadsheets/d/1vN8Oks6utWWLtSN9WnaAZlECQyHlyzW_gUngMY4hwk4/edit?usp=sharing) (Middlebury access only)
+4. Once I have your GitHub name, I will invite you to the [GIS4DEV](https://github.com/GIS4DEV) GitHub Organization.
+5. Accept the invitation!

 ### Twitter Developer API

 In order to query Twitter data for geospatial research, you will need an approved Twitter **developer account** and a Twitter **app**.